A guide for parents in Canada

 Do you live in a rural, remote or northern community?

-As parents know, regulated child care is especially hard to find in rural, remote and northern communities.
-The market model of child care provision, primarily financed by parent fees in most of Canada, is especially problematic in rural, remote and northern areas due to low population density, large geographic distances and many parents working non-standard schedules.
+Many parents know that regulated child care is especially hard to find in rural, remote and northern communities.
+These are likely to have low population density, large geographic distances and many parents working non-standard schedules.

 • Large geographic distances make it difficult for parents to access child care and for providers to serve spread-out populations.

-• Finding and retaining qualified staff may be significantly harder in rural, remote and northern areas due to low wages and limited career options.
+• Finding and retaining qualified staff is significantly harder in rural, remote and northern areas due to low wages and limited career options.

-• Some provincial/ territorial governments and employers have experimented with options or special funding for models of regulated child care suited to the needs of families living in rural communities but often these have not been sustained.
+• Some provincial/ territorial governments and employers have experimented with options or special funding for models of regulated child care suited to the needs of families living in rural communities but too often, these were not sustained.

 two toddlers playing